 The 2021 theme, Housekeeping, asked entrants to consider ideas of oversight and control, maintenance and responsibility, and labor and care in their work.
 How should we think about the maintenance of our disciplinary home?
 What is it about the way designers work that we’re so desperate to maintain, preserve, and protect?
 Could we redirect our efforts toward caring for ourselves, one another, and the environment?

-The presentations will be followed by a moderated discussion and Q&A with 2021 Young Architects + Designers Committee member Alison Von Glinow, co-founder of Kwong Von Glinow.
+The presentations will be introduced by 2021 Young Architects + Designers Committee member Alison Von Glinow, co-founder of Kwong Von Glinow.
+A moderated discussion and Q&A with committee member Ivi Diamantopoulou, co-founder of New Affiliates, and League Program Director Anne Rieselbach will follow the presentations.

 The Architectural League Prize is made possible by Tischler und Sohn, JUDLOWE, and Luminaire.